 There are five components to our social sustainability initiative:

 - Education: Mandatory school attendance for all children.

 - Day Care Centers: Provided for children before they reach school age.

 - Housing: Subsidized housing for tea estate workers and their families.

 - Healthcare: Free medical clinics for estate workers and their families.

 - Retirement: Enrollment in retirement planning programs.

-By controlling our processing factories, our export facility, and the sales & marketing of our products we have eliminated the need for additional middlemen, making it possible for our customers to source tea directly from the grower.
+By controlling our processing factory, our export facility, and the sales & marketing of our products we have eliminated the need for additional middlemen, making it possible for our customers to source tea directly from origin.
 This estate-direct model has helped to transfer more financial benefits to our growers and their families.